pupilfirst/wd201-scripts/ejs-templating/milestone/README.md

 ## New requirements

-There are two additional requirements that are not covered in the tutorials:
+There are few additional requirements that are not covered in the tutorials:

 1. Display the already created **Todos** in the index page using a view template with JavaScript.
 2. Add a **Footer** section as a view template and include it on the Index page.